cudmore/pie/readme.md

 ## Manually editing user config

 The PiE server comes with three default sets of options: Homecage, Scope, and Treadmill.
-There is an additional configuration called `User` which can be edited manually to configure the PiE server.
+There is an additional `User` configuration that can be edited manually to configure the PiE server.

-To edit the `User` file, open [pie/pie_app/config/config_user.json](app/config/config_user.json).
+To edit the `User` file, open [pie_app/config/config_user.json](pie_app/config/config_user.json).
 The format of the file is [json][json] and basically specifies key/value pairs.
 Do not add or remove any keys, just change their values.
 The json format is very strict, if there are any syntax errors, the file will not load and the PiE server will not run.

 To check your work, use